aditya-todi/google-recaptcha/README.md

 install mongoDB server and run it at `port 27015`
 ## to run the frontend and backend together
 `npm run dev`
+### the server will be up and running, access it from http://localhost:4200 in the browser

 ## there are key features for this web app
 ### Backend